flagbug/flagbug.github.com/_posts/2014-04-23-matching-pairs-in-two-observable-sequences.md

 ```

-Additionally we also need the `Pair` structure that stored the left and right value
+In addition we need the `Pair` structure that stores the left and right value

 ```csharp
 public struct Pair<T>